Azure-Samples/iot-hub-c-mbed-temperature-anomaly/README.md

 - Copy the content from the [main.cpp repository file](./mbed/main.cpp) and paste it in the new main.cpp

-- In the temp_sensor_anomaly\main.c file, replace the highlighted code with your device connection string (to obtain this device connection string you can use the node.js tool as described earlier in this tutorial or using device explorer as instructed [here][device-explorer]):
+- In the temp_sensor_anomaly\main.cpp file, replace the highlighted code with your device connection string (to obtain this device connection string you can use the node.js tool as described earlier in this tutorial or using device explorer as instructed [here][device-explorer]):

-	![][mbed4]

 - Click **Compile** to build the program.
 You can safely ignore any warnings, but if the build generates errors, fix them before proceeding.